badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 `)}}
 --markdown-begin

 Let's get `main()` out of the way first.
 We load the `doom-grunt.png` image, set up an output `r96_image` to which we render, and which is later drawn to the window via `mfb_update_ex()`.
-We create the window and enter the main loop, where we clear the output image, draw the grunt at the center of the output image, and tell `minifb` to show our output pixels into the window.
+We create the window and enter the main loop, where we clear the output image, draw the grunt at the center of the output image, and tell `minifb` to show our output pixels in the window.
 Not very surprising.

 The interesting bits are located in the `blit()` function.
 It takes the destination image, the source image, and the location at which we should render the source image in the destination image.

 Lines 7-10 then setup the destination rectangle, based on the provided `(x, y)` coordinates and the source image `width` and `height`.

-Lines 11-12 define the coordinates from which we'll start fetch pixels from the source image.
+Lines 11-12 define the coordinates from which we'll start fetching pixels from the source image.

-Lines 14-17 do the trivial rejection test, like we did in `r96_rect()`, for when the destination rectangle is entirely outside the destination image.
+Lines 14-17 perform the same trivial rejection test we did in `r96_rect()`, for when the destination rectangle is entirely outside the destination image.

 Lines 19-28 are also copied almost verbatim from `r96_rect()` and clip the destination rectangle in case it is partially outside the destination image.

 Note that if the top left corner of the destination rectangle is outside the top and left bounds of the destination image, we also adjust `src_x1` and `src_y1`, the location from where we start fetching pixels from the source image.

 We're done with clipping and proceed to calculate our loop invariants.
 Those should look familiar too.
 The only additions compared to `r96_rect()` are `src_next_row` and `src_pixel`, which are analogous to `dst_next_row` and `dst_pixel`, except they are used to access and iterate pixels in the source image.
 We start those off at the potentially clipped `src_x1` and `src_y1`!